“As a child, I gained the deepest understanding of food, without even knowing it.”

 Raymond Blanc and a passion for food are synonymous.
 We feel privileged to work with him and have all seen first-hand how this passion radiates to every part of our business – from sourcing the best ingredients, to hiring the best chefs and choosing the most beautiful dining venues.

-This Spring has seen the launch of a new menu brimming over with delights created in the kitchens at Brasserie Blanc – a collaboration between Raymond and our chef team led by Clive Fretwell.
+This Summer has seen the launch of a new menu brimming over with delights created in the kitchens at Brasserie Blanc – a collaboration between Raymond and our chef team led by Clive Fretwell.
 French classics done brilliantly are at the heart of the BB menu but another level has been added with dishes inspired by Raymond’s travels – the tastes and textures he enjoys so much as he visits other countries have made their way subtly onto this exciting new menu.

 Our favourite Frenchman is bursting with an encyclopaedic knowledge & a love of real food with roots in a childhood that revolved around his Maman, and her kitchen table.
 Maman Blanc’s table was, and still is by all accounts, not a thing to be trifled with.
 Meals there dictated the rhythm of the family days, and lives.
 And it is here that he learned the importance of being true to ingredients, everything in its season.